A phase inversion benchmark for multiscale multiphase flows: Appendix A: Scaling laws for the kinetic energy decay

 where $K$ is a constant, $\nu=\mu/\rho$, and use has been made of the dispersion relation $\omega^2 =gk$. \\ Let us now consider the ``violent" configuration.
 In this case, averaging throughout the whole volume $\Omega$, (\ref{eqA0})-(\ref{eqA1}) simply yields

 where $\widetilde{\cdot}$ denotes the mean value over $\Omega$.
 In other words, one has

-In this configuration, the flow is expected to be turbulent and the molecular viscosity is not relevant any more to estimate the flow damping rate.
+In this configuration, the flow is expected to be turbulent and the molecular viscosity is no longer relevant to estimate the damping rate of the flow.
 As a crude surrogate, we can introduce an effective turbulent viscosity $\nu_t$ scaling as $l \widetilde{\bf u}$, where $l$ is a characteristic length of the large-scale flow, which can be taken as the box size.
 Replacing $\nu$ by $\nu_t$ in (\ref{eqA3}), we then obtain